Understanding Celiac Disease Symptoms in Children

 Although mostly occurring in teenagers and adults, this blistering skin rash may also be witnessed in children.
 It is commonly noticed on the elbows, knees, and buttocks regions.

-If celiac disease goes untreated, children may experience short stature and impaired growth hormones.
-Additionally, adolescent girls have shown to have delayed menstrual cycles.
+If celiac disease goes untreated, children with celiac may experience short stature and impaired growth hormones.
+Additionally, adolescent girls have been shown to have delayed or absent menstrual cycles.

 Compromised Bone Development

-Children may experience a bone loss, severely affecting critical development of the skeletal system.
-Managing celiac disease has shown to positively impact and restore bone density.
+Children may experience bone loss, severely affecting the critical development of the skeletal system.
+Managing celiac disease has been shown to positively impact and restore bone density.

-Despite its commonly witnessed development in adulthood, a small portion of children may experience arthritic symptoms or become diagnosed with juvenile chronic arthritis.
+Arthritis is commonly witnessed and developed in adulthood.
+However, a small portion of children may experience arthritic symptoms or become diagnosed with juvenile chronic arthritis.

 Speculations have suggested gluten contributed to a large number of behavioral problems, including autism and attention deficit hyperactivity disorder (ADHD).
-Though no sound evidence has concluded such links, celiac disease has been associated with depression and anxiety.
+Though no sound evidence has concluded such links, celiac disease has been linked to depression and anxiety.